aosceola27/MCDTweaks/README.md

 This is a side project of mine that I occasionally work on, so updates may be infrequent.
 This is not officially endorsed by MCDS, and things may break.

+> [!NOTE]
+> Since MyCountryDay runs on Blackbaud I guess these scripts will work on other Blackbaud school sites

 Have any suggestions?
 Bugs?
 Hmu on Snap `aosceola56` or on Discord `datgamer56`

 ## Features